 sheri grew up in the suburbs of Phoenix, Arizona.
+She was an adopted infant that hoped to fulfill the misfit couple’s aspiration of the quintessential American dream of a nuclear family.
+The product of an affair — given to maladjusted strangers, sheri began her early life wondering what exactly “being special, because she was chosen, but her mother didn’t want her” meant.
 The first decade of her life set the stage for an dizzying cycle of homelessness, incarceration and addiction.
-In her fifth court ordered treatment program a counselor asked a question no one had ever asked, What are you good at ? sheri remembered in fourth-grade she received an art award.
-This idea created a path forward.
-It took a few detours, but ultimately sheri flourished- receiving an academic tuition waiver and a fine arts scholarship at the University of Arizona.
+In her fifth court ordered treatment program, a counselor asked something no one had ever asked, What are you good at? sheri replied, i got an art award in fourth grade!??
+Based on the response, the counselor took sheri on a tour of the University of Arizona, showed her the art department, and the museum.
+You could go to school to make art?
+The counselor’s suggestion was a completely foreign idea, but a enticing one at that.
+Within a year, attending Central Arizona Community College, sheri received an academic tuition waiver and a fine arts scholarship to the University of Arizona.
+With a few detours and a few more charges-ultimately sheri flourished.
 She received a BFA in Ceramics and Queer Theory and went on to earn an MFA in Sculpture from the University of New Mexico.

 sheri started her own dyi artspace in 2006 to create a space for rarely shown queer, poc artists in the region.
-In 2015 sheri re-envisioned and built out the iconic, vacant restaurant the Sanitary Tortilla Factory. sheri’s expansive take on a creative practice creates spaces, objects, and moments that re-imagine and push us to begin to unravel a complicated understanding of ourselves and our communities.
+At the time, most exhibition opportunities in Albuquerque belonged to the boy’s club. sheri’s first space was SCA Contemporary In 2015 sheri re-envisioned and built out the iconic, vacant restaurant the Sanitary Tortilla Factory.
 Participatory and curatorial projects that sheri values most take a micro and macro approach of understanding, participation, and equity.
 Collaboratively and singularly sheri is deeply dedicated to creative pursuits that center on solace, respite, magic, and belonging.

 Her work has been exhibited nationally with recent solo and important exhibitions at the University of New Mexico Art Museum, University of Arizona Museum of Art, and Museum of Fine Arts in Santa Fe.
 In MutualArt’s press archive, sheri is featured in Artists Defend Human Dignity in the Face of Institutional Dehumanization(Hyperallergic 2021). crider has been the recipient of grants and fellowships including the inaugural cohort of Open Philanthropy’s Right of Return Fellowship which supports the creation of original artworks to further criminal justice reform and the Andy Warhol Foundation.
 Her work has been reviewed in critically acclaimed periodicals including PBS Newshour, and other notable periodicals.

-The project is a collaboration between Obie Weathers and sheri crider.
-It is their hope their artworks amplify the need to redeploy community assets to support, create and sustain safe equitable neighborhoods.
+TRANSVEIL demonstrates how structural investments in communities might create the most change.
 Obie Weathers III, is a visual artist currently incarcerated on Texas death row.
 Weathers work centers on empathy and meditation, while creating work with little resources on the inside.

 Alburquerque!!